PsyTeachR/quant-fun-v2/docs/01-programming-basics.md

 ## Base R and packages {#packages}

 When you install R you will have access to a range of functions including options for data wrangling and statistical analysis.
-The functions that are included in the default installation of R are typically referred to as **<a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages' href='https://psyteachr.github.io/glossary/b#base-r'>Base R</a>** and there is a useful cheat sheet that shows many Base R functions which can be found about halfway down [this page under Contributed Cheatsheets here](https://www.rstudio.com/resources/cheatsheets/){target="_blank"} along with a host of other cheatsheets.
+The functions that are included in the default installation of R are typically referred to as **<a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages.' href='https://psyteachr.github.io/glossary/b#base-r'>Base R</a>** and there is a useful cheat sheet that shows many Base R functions which can be found about halfway down [this page under Contributed Cheatsheets here](https://www.rstudio.com/resources/cheatsheets/){target="_blank"} along with a host of other cheatsheets.

 However, the power of R is that it is extendable and open source - put simply, if a function doesn't exist or doesn't work very well, anyone can create a new **<a class='glossary' target='_blank' title='A group of R functions.' href='https://psyteachr.github.io/glossary/p#package'>package</a>** that contains data and code to allow you to perform new tasks.
 You may find it useful to think of **Base R** as the default apps that come on your phone and other packages as additional apps - the ones that you really want to use to make the phone your own - that you need to download separately.